Political positions of Zohran Mamdani

-Zohran Mamdani, an American Democratic Party politician, identifies as a democratic socialist.
+Zohran Mamdani, an American Democratic politician serving as the mayor of New York City, identifies as a democratic socialist.
 He is a member of the Democratic Socialists of America's New York City chapter.
-Mamdani has also been described by The New York Times as a progressive, and as a left-wing populist by The Guardian.
+Mamdani has been described as a progressive by The New York Times and as a left-wing populist by The Guardian.

+Influenced by his parents and early exposure to political discussion, he has credited Bernie Sanders's 2016 presidential campaign with shaping his democratic socialist outlook, and has cited 20th-century American "sewer socialists" as well as mayors such as Fiorello La Guardia, Michelle Wu, and Brandon Scott as models for governance.

+His platform opposes wealth inequality, racism, and discrimination, while supporting LGBTQ+ rights, reproductive freedom, immigrant protections, and single-payer healthcare.
+It also advocates community-based public safety, universal childcare, fare-free public transit, large-scale social housing, stronger labor protections, higher taxes on corporations and high-income earners, and climate policies that link decarbonization with social equity.

 Influences

 Mamdani has credited his parents for both fostering his interest in politics and world affairs and shaping his outlook on them.
 He has noted that, when he was growing up, his household frequently discussed these subjects.
 He has credited Bernie Sanders's 2016 presidential campaign for inspiring him to become a democratic socialist.
 Mamdani is also influenced by 20th-century American "sewer socialists" such as Milwaukee mayor Daniel Hoan and Congressman Victor L. Berger, as well as the populist New York City mayor Fiorello La Guardia.
 In a December 2020 tweet, Mamdani asked "So what kind of mayor does NYC need right now?" and cited Arya Rajendran, Mayor of Thiruvananthapuram and Communist Party of India (Marxist) member, as a positive model for a future mayor of New York.

-During his mayoral campaign, Mamdani has stated his leadership would emulate Boston mayor Michelle Wu and Baltimore mayor Brandon Scott.
-He has frequently pointed to Wu, whom he has called the most effective current Democratic politician in the U.S., as a role model for both her performance as mayor and prior work as a city councilor.
+During his mayoral campaign, Mamdani stated that his leadership would emulate Boston mayor Michelle Wu and Baltimore mayor Brandon Scott.
+He frequently pointed to Wu, whom he has called the most effective current Democratic politician in the U.S., as a role model for both her performance as mayor and prior work as a city councilor.
 Mamdani has specifically cited Wu's fare free-public bus transit pilot programs as inspiring his similar plans for New York City.
 Wu is a progressive but, unlike Mamdani, does not identify as a socialist.

+On November 21, 2025, during a meeting with U.S. president Donald Trump, Mamdani said that Trump voters in New York City played a role in how he ran his campaign and that he met with people who voted for Trump, despite Mamdani's frequent criticism of the President.